 Help!
 How can I write authentic dialogue?

-Last week, I discussed creating relatable characters in fiction.
+This is a post by Novel Publicity President, Emlyn Chand/Last week, I discussed creating relatable characters in fiction.
 This week, I’d like to discuss another important element of writing — one that can be quite the challenge to master: crafting authentic dialogue.

 Observe the following sample passage of dialogue.
 I’ve done my best to demonstrate several common mistakes that new writers make (although, admittedly, to an exaggerated degree).
 As you read, see if you can find the problems in this passage and think about how you might improve upon them.